earlduque/ServiceNow-Developer-Training/Creating UI Policies.md

 **4.** Select the table to be affected by the UI Policy.<br>
 **5.** Click submit.<br>

-#### Just a reminder that
-In order for the UI policy to work as intended:
+*Just a reminder* that n order for the UI policy to work as intended:
 * It must be set to an 'Active' state
 * The items in the Conditions field must evaluate to true
 * The field specified in the UI policy action is present on the specified form